 Is only one adult allowed to come to music class?
 Two adults may accompany a child and they are expected to participate by modeling music making for the child.
 If you wish to have more than two adults, please contact us to clear it.
 In full Saturday classes, due to space, we ask that no more than 2 adults come with the child.
 Please contact Director Pam Donkin if you have an exceptional situation and we will try to work with you. email@example.com

 Can I bring my older child to class because they are out of school for a holiday?
 We understand that sometimes your older child's school is out (i.e.: Ski Week) when we have classes.
-If the older sibling is age 6 or over, they may visit as a musical model, the same as "additional adults" (see below) without scheduling.
+If the older sibling is age 6 or over, they may visit as a musical model, the same as "additional adults" (see above) without scheduling.
 Older siblings (under age 6) must be scheduled as "make up".
 Please use older child's full name and show Older Sibling Visit in missed class space.
 Drop ins do not work for our classes because we need to keep the class from being overcrowded and for insurance reasons*.
 The number of make ups, are limited because many of our classes are full.
 Our preference is that you schedule the registered sibling for a make up, instead of bringing the older child along, or arrange a play date for the older child.
 However, we know that once in a while scheduling conflicts arise and that's why we offer a one-time freebie for non-enrolled older siblings to attend, but it must be scheduled as a "make up".

 Can one adult bring two children?
 One parent may bring two children as long as they are able to interact as a musical model with both children successfully, and that both children are under their care and control at all times ensuring the safety of their children and others in class.